|

 While relatively rare in people, it does affect roughly 1,000 to 1,500 young

 adults between the ages of 10 and 20 each year.
-The cancerous lesions
+The cancerous lesions usually

-for resecting the tumor and reconstructing the limb, amputation is no longer
+tumor and reconstructing the limb, amputation is no longer the only option.
+Dr.

-the only option.
-Dr. Withrow and his colleagues contributed to the
+Withrow and his colleagues contributed to the improvements in treating

-improvements in treating osteosarcoma by conducting clinical trials with
+osteosarcoma by conducting clinical trials with dogs, in which they evaluated

-dogs, in which they evaluated different ways of using surgery in conjunction
+different ways of using surgery in conjunction with chemotherapy to treat the

-with chemotherapy to treat the disease.
-They also evaluated different
+disease.
+They also evaluated different surgical techniques for removing the

-surgical techniques for removing the tumors and rebuilding the
+tumors and rebuilding the

 limb.
 "Dogs are a tremendous model for human osteosarcoma," Dr. Withrow

 says.
-"The histology is the same, it spreads the same way, and it responds
+"The histology is the same, it spreads the same way, and it responds to

-results are useful to physicians.
-Furthermore, while he is likely to see
+useful to physicians.
+Furthermore, while he is likely to see about 150 cases of

-about 150 cases of osteosarcoma in a year, a physician would be more likely
+osteosarcoma in a year, a physician would be more likely to see one or two at

-to see one or two at most.
-Thus, a veterinarian is in a better position to
+most.
+Thus, a veterinarian is in a better position to study the disease from all

-study the disease from all angles than a physician would be.
-The same goes
+angles than a physician would be.
+The same goes for non-Hodgkin's lymphoma, he

-for non-Hodgkin's lymphoma, he says, which is also much more common in dogs
+says, which is also much more common in dogs than in people.

-than in people.
-Companion animals are a useful model
+Companion animals are a useful model for another reason: time.
+Cancer progresses

-than it does in humans, and therefore clinical trial data is available much
+much more quickly in animals than it does in humans, and therefore clinical

-faster.
-For instance, notes Dr. Withrow, it only takes eight to nine months
+trial data is available much faster.
+For instance, notes Dr. Withrow, it only

-for breast cancer to spread in dogs, versus roughly five years in women.
+takes eight to nine months for breast cancer to spread in dogs, versus roughly

-"You might have to follow a child for 20 years after a trial to see if the
+five years in women.
+"You might have to follow a child for 20 years after a

-cancer recurs," says Dr. Lili Duda, "but you would know this within a few
+trial to see if the cancer recurs," says Dr. Lili Duda, "but you would know this

-cancer is going to spread or recur, and how long the animal can survive.
+the cancer is going to spread or recur, and how long the animal can survive.
 In

-this way, animals with cancer are a potential source of relatively quick
+this way, animals with cancer are a potential source of relatively quick data

-data that may help shape human cancer research.
+that may help shape human cancer research.

 Coordinating research on companion animal cancers with human cancer